 Does a rewarding career in animal technology sound appealing?
 Melbourne Polytechnic’s Animal Technology course is the industry qualification for those undertaking animal technology functions within a scientific environment.
 Gain a range of skills such as laboratory procedures and husbandry and care of animals.

 Caring for animals

 This course will provide a comprehensive grounding in animal care and technology.
 Learn the skills for animal care, husbandry, health, wellbeing, non-surgical procedures, anaesthesia, microscopes, breeding procedures, behaviour and enrichment.

 Industry connections and resources

-You will be assessed through written activities and assignments, oral activities, group participation, written and oral tests, practical demonstrations or exercises, projects.
+Assessment methods for this course include written activities and assignments, oral activities, group participation, written and oral tests, practical demonstrations or exercises, and projects.

 VTAC CodeFairfield 6900368884

 Mon - AM and PM

 Thu - AM and PM

 *Classes run across these days and times.
 Detailed timetable information is available from an Education and Course Advisor>